 (8) The Director General must ensure that, when information in the demerit points register about a national demerit point offence recorded against a person for whom this State is not the demerit point registry jurisdiction is altered or removed, notice of the alteration or removal is provided to each Australian driver licensing authority that was provided with information about the offence under section 104G(3) or (4).

-(9) The Director General must ensure that information contained in the demerit points register that —

-(a) would disclose the name, address, or date of birth of an individual; or

-(b) has commercial sensitivity for the person about whom it is kept,

-is not released except as provided by the regulations.
+[(9) deleted]

 [Section 104O inserted by No. 54 of 2006 s.
 31; amended by No. 30 of 2007 s.
-29.]
+29; No. 18 of 2011 s.
+14.]

 104P.
 Obtaining Australian driver licence elsewhere